f0rb1dd3n/Reptile/README.md

 - Hide/unhide reptile module: `kill -50 0`
 - Hide/unhide process: `kill -49 <PID>`
-- Hide files contents: all content between the tags will be hidden
+- Hide files contents: `kill -51 0` and all content between the tags will be hidden

 Example:
 ```